Policies and Guidelines

 The University of Houston uses several technologies to track down copyright violations.
-Historically, UH has employed packet shaping and band width monitoring to limit and find illegal file sharing systems.
+Historically, UH has employed packet-shaping and bandwidth monitoring to detect and limit illegal file sharing systems.
 Currently, we review and correlate logs collected to assist in finding violators.
-Once found, the violator is informed of his infraction and notified of his responsibility to cease and desist.
-In the Fall of 2010, the University of Houston will be implementing a new technology tool (Red Lambda Integrity software) to aid in this effort.
+Once detected, the violator is informed of his infraction and notified of his responsibility to cease and desist.
+In the Fall of 2010, the University of Houston will implement a new technology tool (Red Lambda Integrity software) to aid in this effort.

 Conduct Educational Programs

-The University of Houston offers the Computer Security Awareness Training for Students (CSATS) program.
-This program is designed to ensure students are aware of computer security issues including illegally downloading music.
+The University offers the Computer Security Awareness Training for Students (CSATS) program.
+This program is designed to ensure that students are aware of computer security issues, including illegally downloading music.
 The program also provides information about how to download music and other copyrighted information safely and legally without violating the Digital Millennium Copyright Act (DMCA).
-The handout material for the students includes a listing of sites where students can legally download music and other copyrighted material.
+Handout materials for students include a listing of sites where students can legally download music and other copyrighted material.

-All reports of illegal file sharing and/or copyright infringement are investigated by the university's information security group.
-If warranted, the Dean of Students Office or the Human Resources Department is engaged in disciplinary action.
+All reports of illegal file sharing and/or copyright infringement are investigated by the University's information security group.
+If warranted, the Dean of Students Office, or the Human Resources Department is engaged in taking disciplinary action.

-The University of Houston not only provides a list of legal alternatives in our policy and education programs but we also provide convenient access through our iTunesU service.
+The University of Houston not only provides a list of legal alternatives in our policy and education programs, but also provides convenient access through our iTunesU service.